OVEN COOKED KID (capretto)

 PROCESSES

-Place some olive oil in a deep saucepan (the ingredients are layered).
+• Place some olive oil in a deep saucepan (the ingredients are layered).
+Line with baking paper if you wish.

-Cover the contents first with either a piece of baking paper or foil cut to size and slightly loose.
+• Cover the contents first with either a piece of baking paper or foil cut to size and slightly loose.
 Put a weight on the top so as to keep all of the layers compressed (see above).
 There should e a gap around the weight and the saucepan to allow the steam to escape.
+Add little bit of water if necessary.